List of discontinued Volkswagen Group petrol engines

 The petrol engines which Volkswagen Group is currently manufacturing and installing in today's vehicles can be found in the list of Volkswagen Group petrol engines article.

-Air-cooled petrols
+Air-cooled

 The Volkswagen air-cooled engine was introduced in 1935 in Germany, produced in factories all over the world, and the last complete engine was produced in December 2005, Its production was ceased by anti-pollution laws and the last engine was produced in São Bernardo do Campo.
 Its air-cooled, four-cylinder, boxer configuration was unusual in its day for a production automobile, but has gone on to power millions of vehicles around the world, being considered one of the most reliable automotive engines of all eras.

-Water-cooled 'boxer' petrols
+Water-cooled boxer

-The Volkswagen wasserboxer was a horizontally opposed or 'boxer' water-cooled four cylinder petrol engine.
+The Volkswagen Wasserboxer is a horizontally opposed, or boxer, water-cooled four-cylinder petrol engine.
 It was introduced in 1982, and was produced for ten years, ending in 1992.
-The wasserboxer was only used in the Volkswagen Type 2 (T3) (T3 Transporter / Caravelle / Vanagon / T25).
+The wasserboxer was only used in the Volkswagen Type 2 (T3) (T3 Transporter / Caravelle / Vanagon / Kombi / T25).

+Three-cylinder

+1.2 R3 (EA111)

+This all-aluminium alloy engine is manufactured at the Škoda Auto plant in Mladá Boleslav.